FindMySchool LogoFindMySchool

 Mrs Sarah Case, the Principal, leads with a focus on consistency.
 The academy’s ethos, "Every Individual, Every Opportunity," is supported by a vertical tutoring system.
 In these mixed-age tutor groups, Year 11 students mentor Year 7s, breaking down the barriers often found in large secondary schools and creating smaller "families" within the college structure.

 Christian values—Empathy, Honesty, Respect, and Responsibility—are woven into the school day.
 These are not limited to assemblies but form the language of pastoral conversations.
-Despite this faith foundation, the intake is diverse, and the school prides itself on being a cohesive community that reflects the whole of Halifax.
+Despite this faith foundation, the intake is diverse, and the school is known for being a cohesive community that reflects the whole of Halifax.

-The Average Attainment 8 score of 43.5 indicates solid achievement across the subject suite.
-Approximately 23% of students achieved a Grade 5 or above in the English Baccalaureate combination (English, mathematics, sciences, a language, and history/geography), compared to the England average of 17% for this specific metric in similar schools.
-While the raw headline figures reflect a truly comprehensive intake, the progress students make from their starting points is a key strength noted by inspectors.
+The Average Attainment 8 score of 44.5 indicates solid achievement across the subject suite.
+Approximately 21.5% of students achieved a Grade 5 or above in the English Baccalaureate combination (English, mathematics, sciences, a language, and history/geography).
+Progress 8 is 0, indicating progress broadly in line with similar students nationally.

 England ranks and key metrics (where available)